AcceleratorFramew0rk/infra-starterkit/README.md

-**Warning**: Important information for customers using Accelerator Framework Starter-Kit.
-This solution, offered by the Open-Source community, does not receive contributions nor support by Microsoft.

 # Starterkit
-Starter kit is based on Accelerator Framework and allows you to create resources on Microsoft Azure in an Azure subscription.
+Starter kit based on Accelerator Framework and allows you to create resources on Microsoft Azure in an Azure subscription.
 This is customized to install in a specific environment setup.

 ## Components